mooreryan/parse_fasta/README.md

 ## Benchmark ##

-Take these with a grain of salt since `BioRuby` is a big module module with lots of features and error checking, whereas `parse_fasta` is meant to be lightweight and easy to use for my own research.
+Perhaps this isn't exactly fair since `BioRuby` is a big module with lots of features and error checking, whereas `parse_fasta` is meant to be lightweight and easy to use for my own research.
+Oh well ;)

 ### FastaFile#each_record ###

-Just for fun, I wanted to compare the execution time to that of BioRuby.
-I calculated sequence length for each fasta record with both the `each_record` method from this gem and using the `FastaFormat` class from BioRuby.
+You're probably wondering...How does it compare to BioRuby in some super accurate benchmarking tests?
+Lucky for you, I calculated sequence length for each fasta record with both the `each_record` method from this gem and using the `FastaFormat` class from BioRuby.
 You can see the test script in `benchmark.rb`.

 The test file contained 2,009,897 illumina reads and the file size was 1.1 gigabytes.
 Here are the results from Ruby's `Benchmark` class: